Procedure: Information technology account management and access

-- Suspected or known security incidents must be reported to the Information Technology Services (ITS) Cyber and Digital Security Team by emailing email@example.com and remediation will be coordinated from that office.
+- Suspected or known security incidents are reported to the Information Technology Services (ITS) Cyber and Digital Security Team by emailing firstname.lastname@example.org and remediation will be coordinated from that office.

 - The University is responsible for:

-- suspending an authorised user's network access for breaches of policy, resulting from penalties or disciplinary action imposed under the Information Infrastructure and Services Rule 2015.
+- suspending an authorised user's network access for breaches of policy, resulting from penalties or disciplinary action;

-- where possible, informing users when their devices are blocked from network access and the actions they must undertake before network access will be restored.
+- where possible, informing users and auxiliary account holders when their devices are blocked from network access and outlining the actions to be undertaken before network access will be restored; and

 - System owners are responsible for: